homieiot/convention/convention.md

 ## Extensions

-This convention only covers discoverability of devices and its capabilities.
+This convention only covers the discoverability of devices and their capabilities.
-The aim is to have standardized MQTT topics for all kind of complex scenarios.
+The aim is to have standardized MQTT topics for all kinds of complex scenarios.
 A Homie device may therefore support extensions, defined in separate documents.
 Every extension is identified by a unique ID.

 The ID consists of the reverse domain name and a freely chosen suffix.
-The proper term `homie` is reserved and must not be used as the suffix or as part of the domain name.
+The proper term `homie` is reserved and must not be used as a suffix or as part of the domain name.

 For example, an organization `example.org` wanting to add a feature `our-feature` would choose the extension ID `org.example.our-feature`.

 Every extension must be published using a license.
 The license can be chosen freely, even proprietary licenses are possible.
-The recommended license is the [CCA 4.0](https://homieiot.github.io/license), since this is the license Homie itself uses.
+The recommended license is the [CCA 4.0](https://homieiot.github.io/license) since this is the license Homie itself uses.

 ## Versioning